How do you stand out during the holidays?

 Inboxes are inundated with holiday offers.
 How do you stand out in the sea of email promotions?

 Email newsletters are a great avenue to reach out to your current customers and reach potential clients with your promotions.
-They can also be a challenge from finding the right power words for your newsletter’s subject line, to not sounding too salesy.
+They can also be a challenge from finding the right power words for your newsletter’s subject line to not sounding too salesy.

-Create holiday specific newsletters to promote your holiday specials.
-Include power words in your subject line, and carefully craft your copy.
+Create holiday-specific newsletters to promote your holiday specials.
+Include power words in your subject line and carefully craft your copy.

 - Give the Gift of Special Discounts or Free Incentives

 Do you have new products or services that you are promoting?
-Providing special discounts or free incentives to your existing customers will inspire loyalty.
+Providing special discounts or free incentives for your existing customers will inspire loyalty.
 It will also make them feel special and show that you value them as customers.

-Include special discounts or free incentives in your email newsletter, your social media posts, and in traditional marketing materials.
+Include special discounts or free incentives in your email newsletter, your social media posts, and traditional marketing materials.